defunct/cafe/concerns.markdown

 ---
 General concerns about Mix.

+## Statements and Clauses

+A clause is a part of a statement, but that does not mean that a statement cannot nest inside a clause.
+This isn't a perfect analogy with middle-school sentance diagrams.

 ## Classpaths to Launch Custom Tasks

 Below is a somewhat muddled discusison of what classpaths mean to recipes.